harboreast/email_scraper/README.md

 scraped_emails.txt is an uncleaned original list of perceieved email data. final_scraped_emails.txt is the clensed list from scraped_emails.txt

 I will update the script to be more incongnito with use of header data and proxies, just had no need at this point.
+Still working on debugging it, once it is working 100% I will document it better.